mesosphere/marathon/docs/troubleshooting.md

 framework hords all these resources.
 You can check the Mesos UI for available resources.
 Note that the required resources (such as CPU, Mem, Disk) have to be all available on a single host.

-If you do not find the solution yourself and you create a github issue, please append your Mesos `state.json` to the bug report so that we can inspect available cluster resources.
+If you do not find the solution yourself and you create a github issue, please append the output of Mesos `/state` endpoint to the bug report so that we can inspect available cluster resources.

 ### Requiring a specific host port